Table of Contents

 The Rogue SML-1, with the spot arms, is higher priced than the Titan or Rep racks.
 It’s also a lot beefier, to help make up some safety and stability in lieu of being a full power rack.
 I feel like the short power racks just don’t work out as well because if you’re over 5’9″ you’re going to be hitting your head.
 For what it is, the Rogue unit doesn’t have any flaws like that.
 I say go with that and figure out some place outdoors to do pull ups where you can get a full range of motion without your feet hitting the ground.
 Doing pull ups from a 6ft bar kind of sucks anyway.

-I hope that helps!
-Let me know if you disagree, or if there is another rack I should include here!
+Let me know if you disagree with my assessments here, or if there is another rack I should include!